Skip to Content

 Disclosure of Information to Others

-SCIS may disclose such information if legally required to do so, if requested to do so by a governmental entity or regulatory authority or if it believes in good faith that such action is necessary to: (a) conform to legal requirements or comply with legal process; (b) protect the rights or property of Scottish Council of Independent Schools; (c) prevent a crime or protect national security; or (d) protect the personal safety of users or the public.
+SCIS may disclose such information if legally required to do so, if requested to do so by a governmental entity or regulatory authority or if it believes in good faith that such action is necessary in its legitimate interests including to: (a) conform to legal requirements or comply with legal process; (b) protect the rights or property of SCIS; (c) prevent a crime or protect national security; or (d) protect the personal safety of users or the public.

 Use of Cookies